Dear newsletter subscriber,

 .png) |

-| In this section, we occasionally highlight small projects that are making a difference at the community level – because local engagement is just as important as major international decisions. |
+| In this section, we occasionally highlight small projects that are making a difference at the community level – because sometimes it’s not major international decisions that make a tangible difference on the ground, but small, local actions. |

 |